sunilkkhadka/hashnode-backup/cm2pmuv29000308l1guhp07xu.md

 ---
-title: "What is the viewport meta tag and why does it matter?"
+title: "Viewport Meta Tag: What It Is and Why You Should Care"
-seoTitle: "Viewport Meta Tags in HTML"
+seoTitle: "Understanding Viewport Meta Tag Benefits"
-seoDescription: "A viewport meta tag allows your website to become responsive based on the device they are being loaded on."
+seoDescription: "Learn why the viewport meta tag is crucial for responsive web design and how it enhances the user experience on various devices"
 datePublished: Sat Oct 26 2024 04:00:20 GMT+0000 (Coordinated Universal Time)
 cuid: cm2pmuv29000308l1guhp07xu
 slug: what-is-the-viewport-meta-tag-and-why-does-it-matter